pincio/forge/README.md

 ## What?

-Given [a Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) and a set of *network profiles*, Forge will build a Raspbian image that'll create a wireless access point (WAP) and conditioned network for each profile.
-By default, your Raspberry Pi will create a WAP for [the average 4G and 3G mobile network connections in the UK][0].
+Forge builds PiNC images.
+Given a set of network throttling profiles, Forge will configure [a Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) so that it'll operate as a wireless router, with a WLAN per profile.
+The default profiles are [the average 4G and 3G mobile network connections in the UK][0].

 ## Why?